meltano/meltano/docs/src/docs/environment-variables.md

 ### AuthLib

-These variables are specific to [Flask-OAuthlib](https://flask-oauthlib.readthedocs.io/en/latest/#).
+These variables are specific to [Flask-OAuthlib](https://flask-oauthlib.readthedocs.io/en/latest/#) and work with [OAuth authentication with GitLab](https://docs.gitlab.com/ee/integration/oauth_provider.html).

 Update your `.env` file in your project directory with the desired customizations.